python-hyper/h2/docs/source/basic-usage.rst

 The last thing to note is that on our call to ``send_data``, we set ``end_stream`` to ``True``.
 This tells h2 (and the remote peer) that we're done with sending data: the response is over.
-Because we know that ``hyper`` will have ended its side of the stream, when we end ours the stream will be totally done with.
+Because we know that ``curl`` will have ended its side of the stream, when we end ours the stream will be totally done with.

 We're nearly ready to go with this: we just need to plumb this function in.